cbcrg/tcoffee/docs/tcoffee_manual.rst

 -------------------------------------------------------------------
 Producing/Adding a consensus structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Given an RNA multiple sequence alignment, it is possible to compute (command 1) or add (command 2) the alifold (Vienna package) consensus secondary structure and output in in stockholm:
+Given an RNA multiple sequence alignment, it is possible to compute (command 1) or add (command 2) the alifold (Vienna package) consensus secondary structure and output in stockholm:

 ::